Diversity & Inclusion

 All our full-time faculty and staff take mandatory diversity and inclusion training on an annual basis.
 Students fill out course evaluations that include questions about diversity and inclusion in the classroom.
 We aim to create equitable systems of recruitment and support for underrepresented students, faculty, and staff – like through our scholarship fund for people of color.
 Meanwhile, our Diversity Coordinator & Diversity Committee tackle issues and oversee proactive initiatives in order to create an inclusive campus.

 Together, we’re building a community of reconciliation by helping students:

-- Help students understand diversity, multiculturalism, and justice from a Biblical worldview
+- Understand diversity, multiculturalism, and justice from a Biblical worldview

 - Develop intercultural skills